Data is a map of interconnected points as far as the eye can see.

 Every impactful report starts with an insightful question.
 What exactly do you want to know?
 The topic or issue can be as broad or specific as you like related to performance, product or customer experience.
 You can get as granular as the hour-to-hour efficiency of your support team or as broad as the most common hiccups customers faced in the last year.

 The most important part of this step is to make sure that the question you ask is tied to a primary business goal or KPI.
-Every query should help inform a way to increase profits (growth metrics) or decrease cost (retention metrics) — because
+Every query should help inform a way to increase profits (growth metrics) or decrease cost (retention metrics) — because if you just start messing with data for data’s sake, you’re not going to create an actionable report that holds value for your company.

 Here are a few examples of guiding questions that drive our work at Help Scout: